Modern Capital Options for Today’s Diverse Tech: An Interview with Battery Ventures

 An interview with Aaron Rinberg, VP, Battery Ventures

 Battery Ventures has sought out cutting-edge, category-defining tech businesses since 1983.
 Working out of Battery’s Israel office, Aaron works on a variety of deal structures including venture, growth equity and buyouts across multiple tech sectors.
-He is currently involved with Battery portfolio companies in fintech (Affirm*, Cross River Bank*, N26* and of course, Soldo*) and a host of other sectors from autonomy (Kodiak Robotics*) to HR (Hibob*).
+Prepaid card provider, Soldo, asks Aaron about Battery’s portfolio companies in fintech (Affirm*, Cross River Bank*, N26* and of course, Soldo*) and a host of other sectors from autonomy (Kodiak Robotics*) to HR (Hibob*).
 The views expressed herein are the interviewee’s own and not those of Battery Ventures or of any person or organization affiliated or doing business with Battery Ventures.
 Further, the information herein is not intended for use by any current or potential investor in any investment fund affiliated with Battery Ventures.

 Battery Ventures covers both venture growth and PE funding.
 It seems that as technologies are changing and becoming more complex, the time to maturity and therefore risk are also increasing.
 Are deals different today?
 Has the landscape changed?